Hiking in Morocco is an incredible experience, that goes well beyond the pure pleasure of admiring the landscape.

 The center of Marrakech is easy enough to explore.
 The nicest part is the Medina – though rumor has it that the Medina of Fez is even better.
 I recommend getting lost in the narrow alleys to look at the small shops, sipping tea, having a snack here and there, enjoying local life and grabbing all the photo opportunities you can think of.

-If your time in the city is limited, you may want to go on one or two guided tours to make the most of it.
+If your time in the city is limited, you may want to go on one or two guided tours of Marrakech to make the most of it.
 Here are a few good ones:

 - Marrakech Monuments and Souk 3 hour tour